 But, and I’m sorry to break this to you, for Black women, the WEALTH gap is even worse than the wage gap!

-In fact, Black women’s wealth (what you own versus what you owe) is disturbingly low because of decades of racist housing and asset building policies, like redlining and the GI Bill which left Black families out.
+In fact, Black women’s wealth (what you own minus what you owe) is disturbingly low because of decades of racist housing and asset building policies, like redlining and the GI Bill which left Black families out.
 As you can see from the chart above, median wealth for single Black women is a mere $200.
 And Latinas are fairing even worse!

 What’s troubling is that even when we compare the wealth of middle-class white and Black households or families, we are still so far behind!